kolinsturt/kolinsturt.github.io/_posts/2011-10-17-boost_asio_tls_https.md

 ## TLS/SSL using Boost.Asio

-Recently I needed to work on porting code that would perform https GET and POST network requests.
-This would be ported to iOS.
+Recently I needed to work on porting code that would perform HTTPS GET and POST network requests.
+I would port this to iOS.
 Most of the code was already in C++ but since the code did not need to stay portable, I took some advantage of [Grand Central Dispatch (GCD).](https://developer.apple.com/library/mac/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html)

  There are a lot of samples on how to use Boost.Asio to make regular HTTP requests: [http://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/example/http/client/async_client.cpp](http://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/example/http/client/async_client.cpp).

-Examples of TLS support available for socket connections can be found here:
+Examples of TLS support are available for socket connections:
 [http://www.boost.org/doc/libs/1_42_0/doc/html/boost_asio/example/ssl/server.cpp](http://www.boost.org/doc/libs/1_42_0/doc/html/boost_asio/example/ssl/server.cpp)
 [http://www.boost.org/doc/libs/1_42_0/doc/html/boost_asio/example/ssl/client.cpp](http://www.boost.org/doc/libs/1_42_0/doc/html/boost_asio/example/ssl/client.cpp)

 However there isn't ample information on how to convert regular HTTP request examples to TLS ones.
-Furthermore, there seems to be a lot of questions circulating on forums as to how to accomplish this.
+Furthermore, there seems to be a lot of questions circulating on forums on how to accomplish this.

-Basically, in order to do this task from the above [HTTP example](http://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/example/http/client/async_client.cpp), it requires converting the private member variable:
+In order to do this task from the above [HTTP example](http://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/example/http/client/async_client.cpp), it requires converting the private member variable:

 	tcp::socket socket_;

-into a
+into:

 	boost::asio::ssl::stream<boost::asio::ip::tcp::socket> socket_;

-Therefor this blog is a walk through of my experience turning Boost's HTTP request examples into an SSL example, while making it work smoothly on iOS.
-This code is by no means finished, but is merely a test example.
+Therefor this blog is a walk through of my experience turning Boost’s HTTP request examples into an SSL example, while making it work on iOS.
+This code is by no means finished, but it's a test example.

 Here is the [source code](https://github.com/CollinStuart/BoostAsioTLS) for the class with the converted socket_ ivar.